jordan-loeser/monday-masonry-view/README.md

 At the beginning of this challenge, I ran into issues with the `monday.execute()` command used to open item cards.
 After raising the issue in the Monday Community forum, the problem was tracked and a fix was implemented.
 I am proud that this collaboration lead to a long-term solution that could help future developers.

-## What's next for Swipe View
+## What's next for Masonry View

 I would love to expand this project to give users more granular control over what information is displayed on each card in the view.
-This would create support for more diverse use cases, such as cards with images.
+I could also see this view connecting with other inspiration sources, such as Pinterest or Behance.

-## Developer Instructions
+# Developer Instructions

 In the project directory, you should run: